Introduction :

 Output :

 The getch() function can be used for menu selection input from the user.
 This is often used in console-based programs to allow the user select an option from a menu.
+In this program, I show you how to create menu selection program using getch() in C programming language.
+Where the user selects an option from 1 to 4.
+In the program, I store the user selection in “choice” variable.

-In this program, I show you how you create menu selection program using getch() in C programing language.
-Where the user select an option from 1 to 4.
-In the program, I store the user selection in choice variable.
-In the while loop, give a condition that when user press 4 the loop will stop.
-In the while loop user selection store in choice variable.
-Because getch() function store ASCII value so I subtraction by ‘0’ so that I get the proper selection.
+In the while loop, give a condition that when user presses 4 the loop will stop.
+Here, you have to store user selection in “choice” variable.
+Because getch() function stores ASCII value so I subtracted by ‘0’ so that I get the proper selection.
 You can use this code in your program and see the output.

 /* Developd by Puskar Jasu*/